Store Hours

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from miniature seedling leaves – it's time to transplant them.
-In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
-Apply fertilizer as directed, either in the hole or on top of the soil after it's planted.
-Don't apply more than recommended, as you could burn the plant and kill it instead of helping it.
+When your plants have three or four real leaves — different from mini seedling leaves — transplant them.
+In quality soil, dig a hole that's the same size as the dirt plug where your transplant has been growing.
+If your ground soil isn't fantastic, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+Apply any fertilizer as directed on the package.
+Only apply as much as recommended, as you could burn and kill the plant instead of helping it.

 Protect Your Garden With Mulch

-Finish your planting by following it with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
+Finish your flower bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster stronger plants that bear more fruit and flowers.
+Mulch keeps your soil moist and controls weeds.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Yuba City Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Yuba City Garden Center, online, or on our mobile app.
 Let's get growing together.

 2150 3rd Street